+- The topic of investigation

+- Yourself

+- The team mates

 Can you recall your most challenging moments and what made them so thought provoking?
 What were some of my most influential learning moments and what made them so significant?
+What is the most important aspect you learned personally?
 How do you feel that your solution relates to real-world situations and problems?
+What most got hindered your progress, if anything?
+How well did you and your team communicate?
 What were some things your team mates did that helped you to learn or overcome obstacles?
+How did you assist and support others during this process?
 Were your milestones and goals mostly met, and how much did you deviate from them if any?
 What did you learn were your greatest strengths?
 Your biggest areas for improvement?
 What would you do differently if you had to approach the same problem again?

+What moments you felt proud of your efforts?